tufan-io/noun-and-verb-docs/docs/README.md

 All generated code that wires things together should be visible in plain sight and as minimal as possible.

+There aren't any `Noun & And` specific code in the generated code.

 ## Customization